The Shroud of Turin

 • Bloodstains on cloth test positive for heme, bile, serum albumin, and other human blood components.
 The blood is male type AB.”

 *Since STURP produced this statement there has been debate whether it can be proven that the blood is human in origin, but all agree that the Shroud contains real blood.
-Also pigments have been found on the Shroud but nothing that could have created the image.
-For centuries artists copied the Shroud so their materials have contaminated the linen but these materials could not have formed the image.
+Also pigments have been found on the Shroud but nothing that could have created the unique image.
+For centuries artists worked in close proximity to the Shroud, attempting to copy the image.
+In the process, their materials may have contaminated the linen.

 Here are more features of this spectacular image: